The Wan kf2v model generates a smoothly transitioning video from a first frame image, a last frame image, and a text prompt.

 }Java SDK

-This example shows the synchronous invocation method, which includes two image input methods: a public URL and a local file path.
+This example shows a synchronous call with two image input methods: public URL and local file path.

 Request example